-- If you are drinking sufficiently your drip will be discontinued - You will be expected to sit out for all meals - You will be expected to walk to the toilet and back again, assistance can be provided if required - Throughout your stay please let the nurses know if you have not had a bowel movement so they can address the problem - You will be offered a shower/wash in the bathroom - You will get dressed - The therapy team will continue with your exercises and progress your mobility with a suitable walking aid.
-They will also assess your ability to transfer and your activities of daily living.
-You will be expected to have a good knee bend prior to your discharge - You will be assessed on the stairs if appropriate - The dressing on your wound will be checked and your wound must be clean and dry before discharge - You will have an x-ray of your new joint - Blood tests will be taken - Your drain, if you have one, may also be removed - You will be taught how to do your blood thinning medication/injections - Your discharge plans will be discussed and confirmed with you and the whole team
+- If you are drinking sufficiently your drip will be discontinued - You will be expected to sit out for all meals - You will be expected to walk to the toilet and back again, assistance can be provided if required

+- Throughout your stay please let the nurses know if you have not had a bowel movement so they can address the problem - You will be offered a shower/wash in the bathroom - You will get dressed - The therapy team will continue with your exercises, progress your mobility with a suitable walking aid and assess your transfer and activities of daily living - You will be assessed on the stairs if appropriate - The dressing on your wound will be checked and your wound must be clean and dry before discharge - You will have an x-ray of your new joint - Blood tests will be taken - Your drain, if you have one, may also be removed - You will be taught how to do your Enoxaparin (blood thinning) injections - Your discharge plans will be discussed and confirmed with you and the whole team

-Post op exercises and therapy information
+Post-Op exercises and therapy information

-1. Ankle pumps (see page 73)
+1. Ankle pumps (see page 72)

-2. Static quads (knee push-downs) (see page 73)
+2. Static quads (knee push-downs) (see page 72)

-3. Inner range quads (see page 73)
+3. Inner range quads (see page 72)

-4. Straight leg raises (see page 74)
+4. Heel slides (See page 73)

-5. Knee bends on the bed (see page 74)
+5. Hip Abduction in bed (see page 73)

+6. Gluteal sets (buttock squeezes) (see page 73)

+7. Hip Flexion in standing (See page 74)

+8. Hip Abduction in standing (see page 74)

-6. Knee range of motion in sitting (bend & straighten) (see page 74)
+9. Hip extension in standing (see page 74)